 Sample Rate The sample rate specifies how frequently the overhead of instrumentation is assessed for a method or method invocation.
 Default: 1000 invocations.
 Threshold The threshold specifies the maximum percentage of overhead that instrumentation may contribute to the average response time of a method or method invocation.
 Adaptive instrumentation sets this value.
 When adaptive instrumentation modifies the threshold, the previous value is commented in place and the new threshold is appended.
 Default: 50%.
 Note: This default does not mean that the application runs 50% slower, nor does it directly correlate with the actual performance of the application.
 Minimum Invocation Count The minimum number of invocations that must have completed before the overhead imposed by instrumentation is assessed.
 The minimum invocation count is used to ensure that a sufficient sampling of callee-side or caller-side response time has been accumulated before engaging over-instrumentation protection.
-Default: 1000 invocations at any given call site.
+Default: 1000 invocations Absolute Threshold The maximum time, expressed in microseconds, that logger-based instrumentation may take to execute at any given call site.
 The threshold applies individually to all call sites that have logger-based instrumentation injected and enabled.
 Adaptive instrumentation sets this value.
 When adaptive instrumentation modifies the threshold, the previous value is commented in place and the new threshold is appended.
 Default: 100 microseconds.
+Absolute Minimum